rsm-gh/akbl/README.md

 * Wattos

-Beside the main code of the software, some users have contributed to the support configuration of their computer, this are some of the names:
+Beside the main code of the software, some users have contributed to the support the configuration of their computer, these are some of the names:

 * Alienware 13 by Francesco Rosa
 * M11XR1 by aehs29